CiscoDevNet/Getting-started-with-Cisco-SD-WAN-REST-APIs/README.md

 * Extending seamlessly into the public cloud
 * Providing optimal user experience for SaaS applications

-# Project sdwan
+# Project SD-WAN

 The goals of this application are two fold.
-First is to show how simple is to develop applications that extend the Cisco SD-WAN fabric by using the REST API it provides.
-Secondly is to help IT operations teams that are managing Cisco SD-WAN fabrics to make the transition to an automated and programmable infrastructure.
+First is to show how simple it is to develop applications that extend the Cisco SD-WAN fabric by using the REST API it provides.
+Second is to help IT operations teams that are managing Cisco SD-WAN fabrics to make the transition to an automated and programmable infrastructure.

-The main application is a CLI tool that users can see a list of the devices that are part of the fabric, the configuration templates, which devices are associated to which templates and also gives the option to attach and detach configuration templates to specific devices.
+The main application is a CLI tool through which users can see a list of the devices that are part of the fabric, the configuration templates, which devices are associated to which templates, and options to attach and detach configuration templates to specific devices.

-`Example usage:
+Example usage:

-./sdwan.py attach --template TemplateID --target TargetID --hostname devnet01.cisco.com    --sysip 1.1.1.1 --loopip 2.2.2.2/24 --geip
+`./sdwan.py attach --template TemplateID --target TargetID --hostname devnet01.cisco.com    --sysip 1.1.1.1 --loopip 2.2.2.2/24 --geip
 3.3.3.3/24 --siteid 999`